Brewers rally late, knock off Cardinals 6-4 in 10 innings

 ST. LOUIS (AP) — Jackie Bradley Jr. scampered home from third base on a wild pitch in the 10th inning, and Avisail Garcia hit two homers to help the Milwaukee Brewers rally for a 6-4 win over the St. Louis Cardinals on Wednesday night.

-Milwaukee has won 17 of its last 19 road games and extended its lead in the NL West to 12 games over St. Louis.
+Milwaukee has won 17 of its last 19 road games and extended its lead in the NL Central to 12 games over St. Louis.

 Willy Adames also homered for the Brewers.